 If you truly have the drive to be great then you will need to outwork all of your competition.

 You cannot control how tall you are.

-You cannot control the natural genetic structure of your physique.
+You also cannot control the natural genetic structure of your physique.

 But you can always control how hard you work.
 When you do not work hard the only person to blame is the man or woman in the mirror.

 The secret to success is not really a secret.
-Choose consistent, hard work and you will reach your goals!
+If you choose to consistently put in the work, then you will eventually reach your goals.

 Leave a comment below on a situation in the gym, in sports, or even in life that you have faced and overcome it with consistent, hard work.

 The People’s Trainer,

 You may also be interested in:

 Join our mailing list and be first to get the latest news.